- Introduction to causal inference Read

 In the above equation, the

-statistically signficant relationships are shown with a star (*).
+statistically significant relationships are shown with a star (*).

 A missing star indicates an insignificant relation.
 Using the